reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ## What is an extension?

 An extension is a git repository which contains a files which control what the extension has to offer.
-The extension creator is free to choose to pick which elements are provided or not.
+The extension creator is free to pick which elements should be included.

 The different elements of an extension and where they are stored within the extension repository is listed below: